romagny13/mvvmlib-documentation/markup/MvvmLib.Wpf.md

 }
 ```

-With `MvvmLib.IoC.Extensions`: all can be auto resolved
+With `MvvmLib.IoC.Extensions.Wpf`: all can be auto resolved

 ```cs
 public class Bootstrapper : InjectorBootstrapperBase